dotnet/arcade/cmake-scenarios.md

 **Current**: Build fails saying CMake, which is a prerequisite, is missing on the VM.
 Though the error message provides an URL from where CMake can be downloaded, it does not list a specific version or a range of supported versions.
 I am not certain on what version to download.

 **Desired**:
-Error message informs me the specific version of CMake to download, and the suggested source to download it from.
+Build probes for CMake in .NET Core sandbox tools folder in addition to the current probing locations.
+If CMake is not found, then the build attempts to acquire the declared version of CMake from the ***tools*** cache.
+If acquisition fails, then the build presents an error message that informs the user the specific version of CMake to download, and the suggested source to download it from.
 I have two options from here:

- * I download the specific version and perform a default install. *(TBD: Should the user restart Command or Terminal window?).*
+ - I download the specific version and perform a default install. *(TBD: Should the user restart Command or Terminal window?).*
- * Perform a gesture described in the error message to acquire CMake.
+ - Perform a gesture described in the error message to acquire CMake.
 I perform the gesture so that a tool downloads and extracts the declared version of CMake to a .NET Core sandbox tools folder.

-Either of the above two options allow me to run build command successfully
+Either of the above options allow me to run build command successfully.

 ## Build a .NET Core repository on an existing development machine
 A .NET Core user would like to clone a .NET Core repository to his/her existing development machine, and build that repository.